DEWALT Sander Review: This Cordless Orbital Sander is Worth Its Weight in Gold [Updated for 2025]

 DEWALT sander in use

 I use this DEWALT sander on every single project I create in my shop.
-Whether I need to knock down a rough piece of western red cedar with some 60-grit paper or do some fine sanding work on a finished trim piece with 200-grit sandpaper, this little guy is my go-to tool.
+Whether I need to knock down a rough piece of western red cedar with some 60-grit paper or do some fine sanding work on a DIY ceiling-mounted barn door with 600-grit sandpaper, this little guy is my go-to tool.

 When I’m working on a particularly rough piece of wood, I can lean into the sander pretty well without it overheating or stalling.
 I wouldn’t recommend laying into it hard or for an extended period of time, but if you have a difficult patch that needs worked over, you can give this DEWALT cordless sander a little bit of hell, and it’ll keep on chugging.